 |Start||Mangapohue Bridge||Mangapohue Bridge||Stubbs Farm||Ruakuri Cave|

-Prizegiving will be at the Waitomo Glowworm Caves Visitors Centre (i.e. the 6 and 35km finish-lines) (time TBC).
-Come and join us as we celebrate the 2020event in all its glory.
+Prizegiving will be at the Waitomo Homestead - The Big Apple (584 State Highway 3) at 5:30pm.
+Come and join us as we celebrate the 2020 event in all its glory.
 Relax with your friends, enjoy some great food and drinks, win some amazing spot prizes and hear how the day went.

-The Glowworm Caves will have a great menu from 8am to 7pm
+The Homestead will have a great menu for you to enjoy

 There are toilets at the registration venue at the race start and finish lines.
 They are located at Waitomo Domain (the parking/bus pickup area) Mangapohue Natural Tunnel, Stubb’s Farm and Ruakuri Cave.